What is your morning routine?

 Again, just like waking up, I let my body decide when it is tired.
 I am usually in bed by 11:00pm on most weeknights.
 On weekends that might differ.
 The idea is to get the body tired enough to deserve that rest.
 So I make my mind and body earn their sleep.

-Do you use an alarm to wake you up in the mornings, and if so do you ever hit the snooze button?
+Do you use an alarm to wake you up in the morning, and if so do you ever hit the snooze button?

 Snooze?
 Never.
 If I used an alarm-clock instead of my iPhone, the snooze button would be the newest, shiniest button on the console.

 As far as setting the alarm goes, I do tend to use an alarm as a backup on days I must be somewhere in the morning on time.
 Funnily enough, I end up setting my alarm more often on weekends than weekdays because those are the days I am meeting someone for coffee, traveling somewhere, or catching a big Chelsea game on TV.